Jeryi-Sun/LLM-and-Law/README.md

 [3] Understanding the Capabilities, Limitations, and Societal Impact of Large Language Models

+[4] The Dark Side of ChatGPT: Legal and Ethical Challenges from Stochastic Parrots and Hallucination

 ## Data Resources for Large Language Models in Law

 [1] CAIL2018: A Large-Scale Legal Dataset for Judgment Prediction